Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Introduction

 \section{Introduction}

 On public blockchains such as Ethereum, smart contract bytecode---and source code, if developers choose to release it---are publicly accessible.
 While transparency is a core feature, it allows a contract's logic to be examined, reverse-engineered, or copied.
-As a result, many developers choose not to publish the source code of their smart contracts.
+As a result, many developers choose not to publish their smart contract source code.
 Furthermore, {\em bytecode obfuscation} is commonly observed, either intentionally introduced by developers to protect their contracts from attacks~\cite{degatchi2023smart,degatchi2024mev,ma2025surviving}, or as a byproduct of compiler optimizations in languages such as Vyper~\cite{vyper} and Huff~\cite{huff}.

-\revision{To provide context, our study (\autoref{sec:ethereum-smart-contracts}) of Ethereum shows that about 15\% of the most active contracts (top 50K, ranked by the number of transactions interacted with them) are closed-source.
-Among these, obfuscated contracts collectively hold more than \$37M worth of crypto assets. }
+To provide context, our empirical study of Ethereum (\autoref{sec:ethereum-smart-contracts}) shows that about 15\% of the most active contracts (top 50K, ranked by the number of transactions interacted with them) are closed-source.
+Among these closed-source contracts, obfuscated contracts collectively hold more than \$37M worth of crypto assets.

-While obfuscation may have certain benefits due to ``security through obscurity,'' (e.g., some practitioners deem obfuscation necessary for deterring frontrunning attacks~\cite{degatchi2024mev}), this paper is motivated by the observation that obfuscation can also introduce \emph{insecurity}.
+While obfuscation may have certain benefits due to ``security through obscurity'' (e.g., some practitioners deem obfuscation necessary for deterring frontrunning attacks~\cite{degatchi2024mev}), this paper is motivated by the observation that obfuscation can also introduce \emph{insecurity}.

 To see the motivation, consider the recent ``Destroyer Inu'' incident, where 22 ETH (worth \$51,056 at the time) were stolen from a closed-source smart contract equipped with layers of obfuscation.
 The attack exploits a \emph{well-known} vulnerable pattern (misuse of tx.origin~\cite{soliditybyexample2025origin} followed by improper asset management), but existing tools could not detect the full exploit because of control flow obfuscation.
 E.g., Mythril~\cite{mythril} recognizes the superficial misuse of tx.origin but misses the much more severe asset management vulnerability, only reporting a ``low'' risk.
 In this case, obscurity arguably renders the contract \emph{less} secure by hindering analysis, making this a prime instance of insecurity through obscurity \cite{meunier2008cwe}\footnote{Compare this with modern cryptographic schemes following Kerckhoffs's principle that a system should not be compromised if adversaries uncover its method of operation \cite{petitcolas2019kerckhoffs}, or, as Shannon said: \emph{``the enemy knows the system''} \cite{shannon1949communication}.}.